gtkramer/ScaffoldingGenerator/README.rst

 * `nanoflann`_ (for KD tree)

-In phase 2, the focus is `parallelization`_ and optimizing the existing implementation.
+In phase two, the focus is `parallelization`_ and optimizing the existing implementation.

-In phase 3 (shooting for the stars), the focus is to achieve feature-parity with `Magics`_, an industry-leading application for 3D printing.
+In phase three (shooting for the stars), the focus is to achieve feature-parity with `Magics`_, an industry-leading application for 3D printing.